Why Delivering Phonebooks Is the Worst Job Ever

 Despite that, in the interest of "doing my job to the best of my ability," I delivered to as many of the remaining businesses as I could find (they were generally, though not always, more accepting of the phonebooks and I even had a few who sincerely thanked me), as many of the houses and apartments I could safely get to, and returned the over 500 phonebooks that I did not manage to deliver.

 It turned out that apartments did not count towards the "complete" in completing my route.
 The guy in charge said I would get paid since I finished all the individual residences.
-However, his calculations of "how many residences I went to" was different from my calculation, and the total he calculated was about two-thirds of what I had calculated.
+However, his calculations of "how many residences I went to" were different from my calculation, and the total he calculated was about two-thirds of what I had calculated.

 I still was not sure I would be paid, because people at the phonebook company would call a few random houses on my list to make sure I actually did deliver.
 And who knew what bad things they would have to say about me.
 So I waited.
 Luckily, about a week later, I was paid.